beta6-xyz/web3py-tutorial/README.md

 * connect to infura websocket with web3.py
 * output ETH balance for an address
 * Query basic information for ERC20 token
-* Listen to APE Token transfer event
+* Listen to APECoin Token transfer event

 ## Prerequirement